 The tool allows the Town to overlay these layers to identify the "hot-spots" for traditional Title 5 concerns.
 These areas were then incorporated into the plan where practical.
 Many of these "hot-spots" overlaid other needs such as nutrients and pond protection.
-The Plan for the Popponesset Bay Watershed significantly address traditional Title 5 concerns as shown in the data presented below which was calculated using the Town's wastewater planning GIS tool:
+The Plan for the Popponesset Bay Watershed significantly address traditional Title 5 concerns as shown in the data presented below which was calculated using the Town's wastewater planning GIS tool (this data does not account for attenuated nitrogen data):

-- Total parcels located within the Popponesset Bay Watershed in the Town = 943 - Parcels with total area less than 0.25 acres = 92 - \circ 5 (5%) will be addressed with a traditional solution in the Staging Plan - Parcels with average depth to groundwater less than four feet = 10 - \circ 5 (50%) will be addressed with a traditional solution in the Staging Plan - Parcels with septic system variances = 6 - \circ 5 (83%) will be addressed with a traditional solution in the Staging Plan - Parcels with known failed septic systems = 0 - Parcels located within a Zone II = 412 - \circ 219 (53%) will be addressed with a traditional solution in the Staging Plan
+- Total parcels located within the Popponesset Bay Watershed in the Town = 943 - Parcels with total area less than 0.25 acres = 92 - $\circ$ 5 (5%) will be addressed with a traditional solution in the Staging Plan - Parcels with average depth to groundwater less than four feet = 10 - $\circ$ 5 (50%) will be addressed with a traditional solution in the Staging Plan - Parcels with septic system variances = 6 - $\circ$ 5 (83%) will be addressed with a traditional solution in the Staging Plan - Parcels with known failed septic systems = 0 - Parcels located within a Zone II = 412 - $\circ$ 219 (53%) will be addressed with a traditional solution in the Staging Plan

-Low lying areas adjacent to Shoestring Bay, Pinquickset Cove and Popponesset Bay proper have been identified as needs areas for sewer expansion due to being within the 100 year floodplain and/or the velocity zone, and generally having shallow depth to groundwater.
-As a result of these conditions, traditional title 5 septic systems are difficult and costly to site in these areas.
+Low lying areas adjacent to Shoestring Bay, Pinquickset Cove, and Popponesset Bay proper have been identified as needs areas for sewer expansion due to being within the 100 year floodplain and/or the velocity zone, and generally having shallow depth to groundwater.
+As a result of these conditions, traditional Title 5 septic systems are difficult and costly to site in these areas.

-- Total parcels within the Popponesset Bay Watershed = 943 - Parcels within 100 year flood plain and/or velocity zone = 175 - \circ 114 (65%) will be addressed with a traditional solution in the Staging Plan
+- Total parcels within the Popponesset Bay Watershed = 943 - Parcels within 100 year flood plain and/or velocity zone = 175 - $\circ$ 114 (65%) will be addressed with a traditional solution in the Staging Plan

 Contaminants of emerging concern (CECs) are increasingly being detected in surface water.
 (CECs) are made up of three general groups, endocrine disrupting compounds, pharmaceuticals, and personal care products.
 These compounds and potential contaminants are not currently regulated by the federal government because their toxicity is not well understood.
-Collecting wastewater with sewers and treating at a centralized treatment location allows the opportunity to treat wastewater for CEC's as they are better understood and future treatment technologies are developed.
+Collecting wastewater with sewers and treating at a centralized treatment location allows the opportunity to treat wastewater for CECs as they are better understood and future treatment technologies are developed.

 The Town's wastewater planning has included detailed studies of ponds 3 acres or larger throughout the Town.
 Through those studies, there is extensive water data for 1 pond in the Popponesset Bay Watershed.
-Pond classification of these ponds is shown in Table 5-10.
+Pond classification of these ponds is shown in Table 5-15.

 Ultra-Shallow Shallow Deep

--

 0 to 2.1m 2.1 to 8.6m >8.6

 Oligotrophic

-Total P<0-12 (ug/l)

 Mesotrophic No Bottom

-Total P<12-24 (ug/l)

 Eutrophic

-Total P<24-96 (ug/l)

 Hypereutrophic

-Table 5-10:Popponesset Bay Watershed Pond classification
+Table 5-15:Popponesset Bay Watershed Pond classification 2009